-For starters, the average shopping cart abandonment rate for online retailers varies between 60% and 80%.
+For starters, online retailers’ average shopping cart abandonment rate varies between 60% and 80%.
 As a matter of fact, $260 billion worth of lost orders is recoverable through a robust cart recovery strategy.
 However—as you already know— there is much more to the story of shopping cart abandonment than just the average rate of carts abandoned.

-Let me make it simple—I’ve have sorted these aggregate stat across three primary dimensions:
+Let me make it simple—I have sorted these aggregate stat across three primary dimensions:

 - How does the cart abandonment rate change with time?